elastic/elastic-otel-java/docs/configure.md

 ## Configuration options

-Because the Elastic Distribution of OpenTelemetry Java is an extension of the [OpenTelemetry Java agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation), it supports both:
+Because the Elastic Distribution of OpenTelemetry Java is an extension of the [OpenTelemetry Java agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation), it supports:

 * General OpenTelemetry SDK configuration options
 * General OpenTelemetry Java agent configuration options
+* OpenTelemetry extensions from the OpenTelemetry Java contrib repo that are included with EDOT Java
 * Elastic-specific configuration options that are only available when using EDOT Java

 ### OpenTelemetry configuration options